rpmuller/rpmuller.github.io/README.md

 Progress
 ========
 * 2 Jun 2017
-  - There is a new module scf/mcscf that contains GVB.
+  - There is a new module [scf/mcscf](https://github.com/rpmuller/pyquante2/blob/master/pyquante2/scf/mcscf.py) that contains GVB.
 GVB itself doesn't work (yet), but the general ROHF does using ROTION/OCBSE.
+  - A good reference for these methods is [Bobrowicz and Goddard, 1977](http://www.wag.caltech.edu/publications/sup/pdf/108.pdf)
 * 20 Apr 2017
   - Avogadro for linux is now out on [my anaconda channel](http://anaconda.org/rpmuller).
   - Also openmpi-2.1.0